Hodge numbers are not derived invariants in positive characteristic: The Picard scheme of M

 Now we have smooth Calabi--Yau threefolds $X$ and $M$, defined over either $\bC$ or $\bar\bF_3$, and dual Abelian surface fibrations $X \to \bP^1$ and $M \to \bP^1$.
 In this section we compute $\sPic^\tau_M$, the ``torsion component of the identity'' of the Picard scheme of $M$ which parametrizes numerically trivial line bundles.
 In the next section we will use it to find the Hodge numbers of $M$.

-\begin{proposition} $\pi_1(X) = 0$. \end{proposition} \begin{proof} Over $\bC$ we follow Gross and Pavanelli \cite[Thm.~1.4]{grpa}.
+\begin{proposition} Over $\bC$, the topological fundamental group $\piOneTop(X) = 0$.
+Over $\bar\bF_3$, the \'etale fundamental group $\piOneEt(X) = 0$. \end{proposition} \begin{proof} Over $\bC$ we follow Gross and Pavanelli \cite[Thm.~1.4]{grpa}.
 A smooth complete intersection of two cubics in $\bP^5$ is simply connected by the Lefschetz hyperplane theorem.
-The degeneration to a nodal complete intersection $Y \subset \bP^5$, followed by the the small resolution $X \to Y$, has the effect of cutting out a $D^3 \times S^3$ for each node, and gluing in an $S^2 \times D^4$, which leaves $\pi_1$ unchanged by van Kampen's theorem.
+The degeneration to a nodal complete intersection $Y \subset \bP^5$, followed by the the small resolution $X \to Y$, has the effect of cutting out a $D^3 \times S^3$ for each node, and gluing in an $S^2 \times D^4$, which leaves $\piOneTop$ unchanged by van Kampen's theorem.
+Thus $\piOneTop(X) = 0$, and its profinite completion $\piOneEt(X) = 0$ as well.